 Updating the CNN weights

 As explained before, the TensorFlow model is serialized as a SavedModel , which is a bundle including the computational graph, and the model variables (kernel weights).
-We have previously trained our model from scratch : we have updated its variables from their initial state, and exported them on the file system.
-Now, we should update the model variables with the new ones.
-To do this, just copy/paste the new variables (cnn_model1.data-00000-of-00001) inside a copy of the model.
-You can do it using the file browser, or from command line.
+We have previously trained our model from scratch : we have updated its variables from their initial state, and saved them on the file system.

 Running the model